Trump nominates State Dept official to lead diminished US global media agency

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 12 - President Donald Trump nominated a senior State Department official to take on the additional role of leading the U.S. Agency for Global Media, the department said on Thursday, after a federal judge invalidated the previous Trump-appointed CEO's staff cuts at the agency.
+WASHINGTON - US President Donald Trump nominated a senior State Department official to take on the additional role of leading the US Agency for Global Media, the department said on March 12, after a federal judge invalidated the previous Trump-appointed CEO’s staff cuts at the agency.

 “USAGM’s mission has long been closely aligned with the Department of State, and the Under Secretary for Public Diplomacy has always held consultative authorities with the agency,” a State Department spokesperson said.

-Rogers must be confirmed by the U.S. Senate before she can assume the role.
+Ms Rogers must be confirmed by the US Senate before she can assume the role.